sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Transpose Advanced
 --------------------
-Below is a sample workflow which contains Transpose Advanced processor in Fire Insights.
+Below is a sample workflow which contains Transpose Advanced processor in Sparkflows.
 It demonstrates how the Transpose Advanced Node converts structured, column-based data into a long tabular form suitable for downstream analytics.

 It does the following processing of data: